vsicurella/everytone-tuner/readme.md

 ### Planned

 - More plugin formats
-- Decoupling of *tuning reference* and *mapping root* (interally supported, needs UI)
+- Decoupling of *tuning reference* and *mapping root* (internally supported, needs UI)
 - MTS-ESP master & client modes
 - More scale-creation methods (inc. Rank-N, harmonic subsets)
 - Support more interval input types than cents, and display the exact lines from loaded SCL files
 - KBM & custom mapping methods
 - Saving scale and mappings to a file
 - Dynamic tuning through controller mappings or modulations
-- More voice/pitch allocation options (ex. increate polyphony limit by sharing a channel if pitchbend is the same)
+- More voice/pitch allocation options (ex. increase polyphony limit by sharing a channel if pitchbend is the same)
 - More tuning visualization options (inc. many more tone wheel improvements)
 - Edit source tuning for something else than 12-edo @ A 440hz = MIDI Note 69 (internally supported, needs UI)
 - CV Output